Explore the Universe from College Park

 The University of Maryland at College Park is a dynamic research university with highly ranked programs in astronomy, physics, computer science and aerospace engineering, among many others.
 It is a university of more than 35,000 students, in a classic campus setting of tall trees and Georgian brick buildings, just 10 miles from the bustle of Washington, D.C.

-The Department of Astronomy is large, with 16 professorial faculty, 33 graduate students, and approximately 30-40 research scientists.
-We are also one of the country's foremost astronomy departments, and provide our student with unique research opportunities.
+The Department of Astronomy has 15professorial faculty, 40 graduate students, and approximately 100 research faculty.
+We are one of the country's foremost astronomy departments and provide our students with unique research opportunities.
 Our students work hard, but the payoff -- in the form of new discoveries and the launching of their careers -- is very real and exciting.
-As a Maryland graduate student you will have the opportunity to conduct research using some of the world's most sophisticated observational satellites and ground-based observatories, or to use powerful supercomputers to attack theoretical problems.
+As a Maryland graduate student, you will have the opportunity to conduct research using some of the world's most sophisticated observational satellites, ground-based observatories, and powerful supercomputers to attack theoretical problems.
 Observational and theoretical research are partnered to produce surprising insights into the formation of planets and stars, to advance the study of our own and other galaxies, and to produce ground-breaking work in areas as diverse as high-energy astrophysics and space weather.

 Major Resources